GEANT-DataPlaneProgramming/int-platforms/README.md

 Here's how you can run it:

 ```
-p4app run examples/hh.p4app
+p4app run examples/int_onos.p4app
 ```

-If you run this command, you'll find yourself at a Mininet command prompt. p4app will automatically download a Docker image containing the P4 compiler and tools, compile `countmin.p4`, and set up a container with a simulated network you can use to experiment.
+If you run this command, you'll find yourself at a Mininet command prompt. p4app will automatically download a Docker image containing the P4 compiler and tools, compile P4 code, and set up a container with a simulated network you can use to experiment.
 In addition to Mininet itself, you can use `tshark`, `scapy`, and the net-tools and nmap suites right out of the box.

 That's pretty much it!
 There's one more useful command, though. p4app caches the P4 compiler and tools locally, so you don't have to redownload them every time,